 2. The local stray dogs look like bear cubs

 We encountered a sweet little pup during our visit to Chang La pass, and with his fluffy brown coat, we could easily have mistaken him for a bear cub from a distance.

 3. The mountains aren’t as close as they look

 It took us city slickers by surprise: the way the mountains can warp one’s perception of distance.
 The sheer size of the mountains made them look so much closer than they really were, and made long distances seem much shorter.

 We knew the approximately 140 kilometre-long saltwater Pangong Tso lake was one of the more popular sights in Ladakh, with its deep blue water mirroring the deep blue sky (only when it’s sunny, of course).
-What we didn’t realize was that it stretches across the border into China, with only about 30 kilometres or so in India.
+What we didn’t realize was that it stretches across the border into China (the Tibet Autonomous Region, to be exact), with only about 30 kilometres or so in India.